 Appearing at Court

-You must advise the Registry staff when you first arrive and tell them whether or not you have a lawyer.
-A Registrar will then ask whether you intend to plead guilty or not guilty, or if you are asking the Court for an adjournment.
-You need to have a reason to ask for an adjournment.
-The Registrar will then tell you which courtroom your matter will be heard in.
+A defendant in a criminal matter must advise the registry staff when they first arrive and tell them whether or not they have a lawyer.
+A registrar will then ask whether they intend to plead guilty or not guilty, or if they are asking the court for an adjournment.
+The Registrar will then tell them which courtroom your matter will be heard in.

-In some courts, if you received a summons to attend Court and it is the first time the case has been listed, your case can be adjourned by a Registrar without having to go into the courtroom.
+In some courts, if you received a summons to attend court and it is the first time the case has been listed, your case can be adjourned by a Registrar without the need for you to go into the courtroom.
 This is known as an administrative adjournment.
 However, it is up to the discretion of the Registrar and the request may be refused.

 Pleading Not Guilty in the Magistrates’ Court

-If you are pleading not guilty in a criminal or traffic matter, the Registry will require that you or your solicitor speak to a prosecutor about the case before it is called in Court.
+If you are pleading not guilty in a criminal or traffic matter, the Registry will require that you or your solicitor speak to a prosecutor about the case before it is called on in court.
 This is called a Summary Case Conference.

 The purpose of a Summary Case Conference is to discuss what the issues in dispute are, and whether or not the case can be resolved by a plea of guilty (in some cases to a lesser charge) or the police withdrawing the charge altogether.